International alumni recognised for their achievements by the British Council

 My highest point in my UK education was my first class with Tony Bonsignore (a financial reporter for the BBC); it was the very moment when he asked us to question whether the current financial system was functional.
 He asked us to do something that I had never been asked to do in class and I knew at City University London I would learn to question everything.
 And I most certainly did.

 Now in its fourth year, the Alumni Awards 2018 received more than 1,700 applications from international UK alumni in a record 123 countries, representing more than 140 UK higher education institutions across the UK.
-Following several rounds of judging panels, regional award winners were selected for the three award categories: Professional Achievement, Entrepreneurial, and Social Impact.
+Following several rounds of judging panels, regional and then global award winners were selected for the three award categories: Professional Achievement, Entrepreneurial, and Social Impact.